 If you care about animal cruelty, you can focus on the big problem or the minuscule problem.
-The big problem, of course, is that worldwide upwards of 50 billion animals are slaughtered for food each year (nearly 9 billion animals in the United States alone.)
+The big problem, of course, is that slaughterhouses kill upwards of 50 billion animals each year (nearly 9 billion animals in the United States alone.)
 The minuscule problem is that there are some near-vegans who insist on calling themselves vegan.
 The Vegan Police pour their limited energies into deciding who does and who does not deserve to be considered vegan.

 If you want to get nit-picky (and the Vegan Police love to pick nits) nobody is truly vegan.
 Did you ever drive in a car?
-There were surely animal products used in its production.
+Animal products were surely used in its production.
 Do you wear contact lenses?
 At some point, they were tested on animals.
 When you walk down the street, are you using a Jain-style broom to brush any errant insects out of your path?
 You get the point.